Crystal Bridges Museum of American Art, Bentonville, AR

 Frank Lloyd Wright’s Bachman-Wilson House

 In 2013, the Crystal Bridges Museum purchased one of Frank Lloyd Wright’s most famous Usonian Houses, the Bachman-Wilson House, and moved it from its original location in Hillsborough, New Jersey, to the museum’s premises, after carefully disassembling the building to reconstruct it in Bentonville.
-The house was relocated also because, in its original position on the bank of the Millstone River, it was constantly at risk of serious damages because of flooding.
+The house was relocated also because, in its original position on the bank of the Millstone River, it was constantly at risk of serious damage because of flooding.

 Frank Lloyd Wright’s Bachman-Wilson House in Bentonville, Arkansas.
 Photo courtesy of Crystal Bridges Museum of American Art.